sprudhvi728/surfaceome_explorer/README.md

 # surfaceome_explorer

-The plasma membrane serves as the interface between the cell and its its microenvironment, directing processes such as cell-cell communication, immune recognition, adhesion, and signal transduction.
+The plasma membrane serves as the interface between the cell and its microenvironment, directing processes such as cell-cell communication, immune recognition, adhesion, and signal transduction.

 Extracellular cell surface proteins are highly accessible to therapeutic antibodies and engineered immune cells; they represent an important source of biomarkers and immunotherapy targets.
 Yet, distinguishing proteins localized on the extracellular cell surface from those that are membrane-associated or more broadly annotated as plasma membrane proteins often requires manually integrating multiple annotation resources and statistical analyses.

 No single reference resource completely captures the complexity of plasma membrane protein localization.
-Surfaceome Explorer integrates these complementary resources into a single interactive tool to prioritize candidate proteins for downstream experimental validation using methods such as flow cytometry, immunofluorescence microscopy, proximity labeling, or targeted mass spectrometry.
+Surfaceome Explorer integrates these complementary resources into a unified interactive tool to prioritize candidate proteins for downstream experimental validation using methods such as flow cytometry, immunofluorescence microscopy, proximity labeling, or targeted mass spectrometry.

 > **Note:** This is an exploratory data analysis and hypothesis generation.
 Protein annotations are based on curated public databases and should be interpreted alongside experimental evidence.